JacobNoahGlik/GradeAssistant_PoC/README.md

 Upload Google Form responses, projected grades, and resulting grade book to Google Sheets

 ###### Please note this readme's [Possible Considerations for Enterprise Use section](#Chapter-3:-Possible-Considerations-for-Enterprise-Use) before implementing this codebase for enterprise use.
-With that in mind, this is a Proof of Concept: we have taken shortcuts that you may wish to fix before using this codebase directly for enterprise use.
+With that in mind, this is a Proof of Concept: we have taken shortcuts you may wish to fix before using this codebase directly for enterprise use.

 <br>